MultiChain/multichain-explorer/README.md

 Installation
 ------------

-To install MultiChain explorer on your system:
+To install MultiChain explorer for the current user (recommended):

     cd multichain-explorer
-    sudo python setup.py install
+    python setup.py install --user

-If you do not have root permission, or if you do not want to install for the whole sytem:
+If you have root permission and want to install MultiChain explorer for all users on the system:

     cd multichain-explorer
-    python setup.py install --user
+    sudo python setup.py install

-The explorer will connect to a local MultiChain node.
-Before configuring the explorer, let's first make sure you have a MultiChain blockchain up and running.
+The explorer needs to connect to a local MultiChain node.
+Before configuring the explorer, let's make sure you have a MultiChain blockchain up and running.

 Create and launch a MultiChain Blockchain